 The College provides training to Students and Employees to ensure they understand this policy and the topics and issues related to maintaining an education and employment environment free from harassment and discrimination.
-For a description of the University's training related to this policy, see Appendix C.
+For a description of the College's training related to this policy.